-This is a bit of a no-brainer, but needs to be said.
+This is a bit of a no-brainer but it needs to be said.
 Going to the park and outdoor activities are best suited to early mornings and later in the afternoon.
 Find playgrounds and parks that have good shade from trees and shade cloths and call it quits early.
 Only seasoned pros can handle the heat for hours on end without having an anxiety attack and/or meltdown.

 2. Don’t expect to be able to walk everywhere

-Perhaps, in London, Perth or Toronto you prided yourself on being one of those mums who power-walked around the city all day with the kids happily perched in the pram.
+Perhaps in London, Perth, or Toronto, you prided yourself on being one of those mums who power-walked around the city all day with the kids happily perched in the pram.
 You’d spend your days outside, walking from home to the supermarket, to the playground, to the cafe, then home again.
 Not here.
 Spend your days walking in the heat and you end up sweaty, irritated and exhausted.
 Thankfully in Singapore we’re serviced by amazing public transport and taxis are relatively cheap, so jump on a bus for a couple of stops to give yourself a zap of air conditioning, or opt to travel one way to the supermarket via MRT or taxi.